Turn off the whole world with one button: what happens if the GPS stops working

 There are other approaches that do not require additional infrastructure.
 Long before the invention of radio, navigators found their way in the ocean by the sun and stars - they used a sextant to determine the height of the Sun and other objects in space above the horizon to find out their geographic coordinates.

 Navigation by the stars is still alive today.
-You'd be surprised to find that ballistic missiles like the American Trident still use this kind of navigation in flight.
+You will be surprised, but ballistic missiles like the American Trident still use such navigation in flight.

 The stars will help establish your place on the planet with an accuracy of one hundred meters.
 But the American company Draper Laboratory has developed a new generation of stellar navigation system called Skymark - it uses a small automatic telescope to track (in addition to stars) satellites, the ISS and other objects orbiting the Earth.